pabloargote/pabloargote.github.io/_pages/publications.md

 "How do Politicians Use Social Media?"

-"Ideological vs. Issue Voting: Evidence from Chile," with Giancarlo Visconti.
+"Ideology as a Social Identity," with Giancarlo Visconti.

 “Internet Access and Gender Attitudes: Evidence from Latin America," with Daniela Urbina.